 Read our blog below and watch the video above to learn more about FM 4880, don't forget to test you've understood everything by taking the short quiz afterwards.

 FM 4880 is an Approval Standard for ‘Class 1 Fire Rating of Insulated Wall or Wall and Roof / Ceiling Panels, Interior Finish Materials or Coating and Exterior Wall Systems’, promulgated by FM Approvals - a subsidiary of FM Global.
 It assesses the fire performance of building panels or interior finish materials in terms of combustibility and self-propagation.

 What tests are used within FM 4880

-FM 4880 uses small and large-scale tests to assess the fire performance of these building panels or interior finish materials.
+FM 4880 uses small and large-scale tests to assess the fire performance of these systems.

-The building panels or interior finish materials can receive a Class 1 pass to 9.1 m, 15.2 m or with no height restrictions.
-Class 1 systems exhibit limited fire spread and fuel contribution in event of fire and may not require special protection such as sprinklers in and of themselves.
+Construction systems can receive a Class 1 pass to 9.1 m, 15.2 m or with no height restrictions.
+Class 1 systems exhibit limited fire spread and fuel contribution in the event of fire and may not require special protection such as sprinklers in and of themselves.